-Sharlot Hall Museum seeks tour guides, building docents, and other volunteers assisting with events, assisting in research and archival projects, preserving collections, gardens and grounds, and store merchandising at 415 W. Gurley, Prescott.
+Sharlot Hall Museum seeks tour guides, building docents and other volunteers assisting with events, assisting in research and archival projects, preserving collections, gardens and grounds, and store merchandising at 415 W. Gurley St., Prescott.
 Training available; flexible hours.
 Call 928-445-3122, ext.
-18 for details.
+18, for details.

 Fort Whipple Museum encourages volunteers to become docents for visitors and guests, by sharing the history and impact of this cultural center located on the Bob Stump Memorial Veterans Hospital grounds (500 N. Highway.
 89).
 Get involved by becoming a “Living History” interpreter and enjoy docent opportunities Thursday through Saturdays.
 Training is available.
 Call 928-445-3122, ext.
 18, for details.

 The Salvation Army of Prescott is seeking dedicated and energetic volunteers to help us in "Doing the Most Good" for our community!
 Volunteer support is needed in a wide range of areas, including youth programs, Thrift Store, food pantry/soup kitchen and clerical support.
 Immediate need for after-school and troop programs.
-Call 928-778-0150 for more information and to share your talents, or register online at https://volunteer.usawest.org
+Call 928-778-0150 for more information and to share your talents, or register online at volunteer.usawest.org

 The Food Neighbors Project is seeking people to mobilize their friends and neighbors in alleviating hunger in our community.
 This involves only four to six hours every two months and is immensely beneficial to local food banks.
 Contact Bob Painter at 928-443-5069 or go to www.yavapaifoodneighborsproject.org.